 Alpha Polaris – The Crevasse of Madness

 Alpha Polaris is a point & click adventure game from the Finnish studio Turmoil Games, their first, and unfortunately only game.
 From what I remember reading about them, they had no idea of the work they took on when creating this game.
-They thought it was going to be a relativity easy thing, but as it turned out making games is a tough job.
-This regrettably lead to Turmoil Games disbanding (from what I know!), and while Alpha Polaris is a fine piece of entertainment it does fall apart a bit at the end, as in it comes a bit fast.
+They thought it was going to be a relatively easy thing, but as it turned out making games is a tough job.
+This regrettably led to Turmoil Games disbanding (from what I know!), and while Alpha Polaris is a fine piece of entertainment it does fall apart a bit at the end, as in it comes a bit fast.
 Even so, I find it an awesome tale, and as it is known, adventure games live or die depending on the setting and story.

-Alpha Polaris got a classic feel of isolation, horror, and mystery with a touch of Lovecraft – in the company of a thick atmosphere you can only get from secluded research stations located far away from civilization.
+Alpha Polaris has a classic feel of isolation, horror, and mystery with a touch of Lovecraft – in the company of a thick atmosphere you can only get from secluded research stations located far away from civilization.
 It’s a great setting, and will never get overplayed in my book.
 You play as Rune Knudsen, a biologist from Norway working on the research station Alpha Polaris in Greenland.
 By pure chance, your team makes a somewhat unexpected discovery on the ice, an unsettling discovery that will have gruesome consequences for the team.
 I will not tell what, at risk of spoiling anything, but from here on out the team will suffer from nightmares, and paranoia, increasingly making the station a place of terror.

 Coziness factor increasing

-The graphics are okay, but I personally would have preferred classic pixel art considering the genre.
+The graphics are okay, but I personally would have preferred classic pixel art, considering the genre.
 Stuff has a nice clear realistic touch to them, though, but backgrounds can look a bit flat at times.
 The icy cold of Greenland and its vast stretches of snowy landscape does come through via the visuals – pressing home that feeling of desolation.

 Just chilling, in the chilling wind